lovepreetmultani/Roulette-Exercise/README.md

 Currently, the only supported bet type is the "Single number" bet, which pays out 36 times the bet amount.

 ### Implementation Details
-Technologies Used
-Java
+Java 11
-Spring Boot
+Spring Boot 2
 Spring Framework
 Maven